What Is Breast Reconstruction Surgery

 How Much Does Breast Reconstruction Surgery Cost?

 Because every woman’s situation for needing breast reconstruction are unique, and the results she is seeking from breast reconstruction surgery are specific to her, the exact cost of surgery is determined by Dr. Beran after he has met with the patient and together, they have decided what type of procedure will bring her the best possible results.
+If you are a good candidate for breast reconstruction without a lift or other surgery, you may qualify for our special pricing.
+(Ideal Implant not eligible for special pricing.)

 If you are interested in scheduling a free consultation for breast reconstruction surgery, please contact me.
 We will send you additional information prior to your appointment.